Tremirre/NewsFuse/README.md

 ## What is NewsFuse?

-**NewsFuse** is a chrome extension and Flask application that parse the news article for opinionated sentences and classifies them as biased or not biased as to help the reader to not be influenced by the author's opinion.
+**NewsFuse** is a chrome extension and FastAPI application that parse the news article for opinionated sentences and classifies them as biased or not biased as to help the reader to not be influenced by the author's opinion.

 It highlights the result as background color of the sentence - green for unbiased and red for biased.